-A ‘mummy makeover’ is the popular term for a combination of a tummy tuck (abdominoplasty) and breast cosmetic surgery (breast augmentation, breast uplift or breast reduction).
 Pregnancy affects different women’s bodies in different ways.
-While some ladies’ bodies return to their ‘before children’ appearance very quickly following childbirth, many patients notice long lasting differences in their breasts (e.g. deflation or drooping) and tummies (e.g. increased prominence and loose skin) which affects their confidence and self esteem.
+While some ladies’ bodies return to their ‘before children’ appearance following childbirth, many patients notice long lasting differences in their breasts (e.g. deflation, lack of firmness, reduced volume in the upper part of the breast and drooping of the breast) and tummies (e.g. increased prominence of the abdomen and loose abdominal skin with overhang) which affects their confidence and self esteem.
 Many patients in this situation become increasingly frustrated and disheartened when they find that despite intense exercise and dieting their bodies don’t return to their pre-pregnancy appearance.
-Breast augmentation can restore lost breast volume and fullness.
-Breast uplift (mastopexy) can restore breast drooping.
+Breast augmentation can restore lost breast volume and fullness and firmness.
+Breast lift (also known as breast uplift or mastopexy) can lift drooping breasts.
 Tummy tuck surgery can tighten the abdominal skin and flatten the abdominal contour.
+Liposuction can be a useful additional procedure for patients having mummy makeover surgery.

 Mummy makeover – ideal patient

-- Has completed family with no plans for further children
+- Completed family with no plans for further children

 - Has stopped breast feeding for a minimum of 6 months